barbiwonderland/arcticgrey-test/README.md

-# 🐺 Hydrogen Challenge – Artict Grey
+# 🐺 Hydrogen Challenge – Arctic Grey

 This project is a **technical challenge** built with [Hydrogen](https://shopify.dev/custom-storefronts/hydrogen), Shopify’s stack for headless commerce.
 It's designed as part of a technical interview process.